2004seraph/rogues/README.md

 ## Bugs:
   ### Game
-    - [OPEN] characters playing the exact same animation will both use the same animation progress, hence, will both iterate the animations progress.
+    - [OPEN ] characters playing the exact same animation will both use the same animation progress, hence, will both iterate the animations progress.
-    - [OPEN] very rarely players wont both load the same map in multiplayer if they both vote on different stages.
+    - [OPEN ]  very rarely players wont both load the same map in multiplayer if they both vote on different stages.
-    - [OPEN] very rarely the game will just not load.
+    - [OPEN ] very rarely the game will just not load.
     - [FIXED] very rarely the character/stage select screen will fail in multiplayer, choices do not sync and the lobby stops; it is because clients aren't being left properly from rooms
-    - [OPEN] moves are dropped
+    - [OPEN ] moves are dropped
-    - [OPEN] client side server-player sometimes does attacks for no reason
+    - [OPEN ] client side server-player sometimes does attacks for no reason
+    - [OPEN ] Damage Desyncs

   ### Commands
     - 'nuke' command does not log out authenticated sockets